salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 When analyzing data, it is important to first visualize that data to get a good idea of its distribution.
 When you do so, look for symmetry in the distribution plot.
 This is often an indicator of normality.

-Consider the following two plots of the height data:
+Consider the following comparison of a box plot vs the histogram of the height data:

 ![box plot of female heights](images/normal-bar-histogram.png){ width="450"}

 >Here we have the same female height data plotted as a both a box plot and a histogram.
 We have turned the histogram on its side for easier comparison.
 In the histogram, the bars are symmetrically arrayed on either side of the mean (dotted red lin).
-In the box plot, the mean (middle blue line) is in the center of the interquartile range (IQR) box.
+In the box plot, the mean (middle blue line) is in the center of the interquartile range (IQR) box, or the middle 50% of the data.
 Also, the whiskers extend to an equal extent on either side of the IQR.
 Notice in the bar plot how the mean and the median are equal.

 ??? example "Code to Plot Box Chart and Histogram"